JoshuaKGoldberg/ts-api-utils/README.md

 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->

-> 💙 This package is templated from [@JoshuaKGoldberg](https://github.com/JoshuaKGoldberg)'s [create-typescript-app](https://github.com/JoshuaKGoldberg/create-typescript-app).
+> 💙 This package is based on [@JoshuaKGoldberg](https://github.com/JoshuaKGoldberg)'s [create-typescript-app](https://github.com/JoshuaKGoldberg/create-typescript-app).

 > _"My tools!
 I have to have my tools!" - Dennis Reynolds_